 messageCountBeforeStorage

 setting by the number of partitions for each individual consumer.
-Imagine a 3-partition super stream,messageCountBeforeStorage
+Consider a 3-partition super stream withmessageCountBeforeStorage

-by the number of partitions can be considered "more accurate" if the message are well balanced across the partitions.
+by the partition count provides more accurate tracking when messages are evenly distributed across partitions.
 A good rule of thumb is to then multiply the expected per-streammessageCountBeforeStorage

 by the number of partitions, to avoid storing offsets too often.
 So the default being 10,000, it can be set to 30,000 for a 3-partition super stream. -